mrcggl/SettleGram/README.md

 * If a user leaves a group or is banned, the bot will consider him inactive from now on and it won't add it to further common expenses
 * If a user joins or is added to a group, the bot will consider him for new expenses

+At this moment, the NLP processing is only working for Italian.
+The bot has access to the names and username of the members of a group and therefore will be able to understand when you refer to someone by either methods.
+The following are same examples of common expenses which are well-understood by the bot:

+* Francesca ha speso 102 € per la spesa per tutti
+* Edoardo ha speso 25.2 euro per il pranzo da dividere tra lui, Marco, Francesca e Giulia
+* Ho speso 4 euro per i caffè di Edoardo e Chiara
+* Chiara ha pagato 35,5 € per la cena da dividere tra lei, Marco e Giulia
+* Ho pagato 15 euro per la pizza da dividere tra me e Francesca

+If you want to see the balance just send the message (if you are using the public instance):
+* @settlegrambot balance

+I will work on the english version soon, stay tuned! (or follow the repo!)
 ### Why I wrote this tool
 I wrote this bot for my own needs.
 I am lucky enough to have a sizeable group of close friends, and we travel together few times a year.
 Moreover, we all use Telegram for messaging.
 So far, in order